abhilashaojha/Waste_classification/README.md

 ## Output
 The model training script will output information about the training process, including accuracy and loss metrics.
 Additionally, the prediction script will display the predicted waste category for a given image.

+## Improvements
+This repository is still under development.
+Further enhancements include:
+* Continuous model improvement through regular updates and fine-tuning based on feedback and new data.
+* Integration with existing waste management systems, development of user-friendly interfaces, and providing training to personnel for enhancing the model's usability and adoption.
+* Collaboration with stakeholders, such as regulatory bodies and recycling facilities

+## Conclusion

+The project aims to provide a practical solution for automating waste classification, thereby improving efficiency, reducing contamination, and promoting environmentally sustainable waste management practices.

 ## Author
 * Abhilasha Ojha